 Net income available for distribution is calculated by correcting the annual net income with any extraordinary costs or income not arising from normal operations and an addition to the general reserves.
 The remaining net income available for distribution is paid out as dividend.
 The policy of Oikocredit is to pay out as dividend a maximum of 2% of the nominal value of a share.
 Oikocredit calculates the distribution of dividends as follows: a dividend of 1/12th of the dividend percentage as approved by the General Meeting for every full calendar month that the EUR, CAD, CHF, GBP, SEK and USD Shares were registered.
 Dividends may be payable in the form of one or more fractions of Shares and/or in cash upon the Member's choice.
-Dividends made available in cash which are not claimed within five years shall be forfeited for the benefit of Oikocredit.
 Dividends in amounts below EUR 50, CAD 50, CHF 50, GBP 50, SEK 500, or USD 50, will not be paid out but automatically reinvested.
 This dividend calculation method has been applicable since 2012.